 How Old Is Your House?
 11 Ways to Check Your Home’s Age

-Whether your home is 25 or more than 100 years old, clues to its precise age often can be discovered with the right detective work.
-To help you uncover the secret of your home’s age, we talked to a top expert and researched the best resources you’ll need to answer that curious question, “How old is my house?”
+Whether your home is 25 or more than 100 years old, clues to its precise age can often be found with the right detective work.
+To help you uncover the secret of your home’s age, we spoke with a top expert and researched the best resources to answer the curious question: “How old is my house?”

-Edward Kaminsky from Manhattan Beach, California, knows the best methods to find out the age of your home.
+Edward Kaminsky, a top-rated Southern California real estate agent with nearly 40 years of experience, knows the best methods to find out the age of your home.
 In addition to our extensive research, we’ve compiled 11 methods to help you determine your home’s age.

 How Much Is Your Older Home Worth?